 We scan the brain of participants with a variety of imaging protocols, using two dedicated 3.0-Tesla MRI machines.

 This combination of images enables us to assess the brain structure through quantitative morphometrics, including volume and thickness of the neocortex and volume of sub-cortical structures, as well as qualitative appreciation of white matter lesions in an aging brain, and brain vasculature.

-We will also acquire a body MR image of participants using a multi-Dixon sequence.
-From that acquisition, we assess body structure, such as the femoral muscle physical volume, whose decline may be an early marker of later cognitive decline.
+We have also acquired body MR images using a multi-Dixon sequences from around 4,000 participants, we assess body structure, such as the femoral muscle physical volume, whose decline may be an early marker of later cognitive decline.

 Return of results: